Turtlepaw/form-json-builder/README.md

 <hr />

-> You can just invite it by going to [https://discord.com/oauth2/authorize/...][invite].
+> You can invite it by going to [https://discord.com/oauth2/authorize/...][invite].
 You can also invite it by clicking <kbd>Add to Server</kbd> on the bot's profile.

 </details>

 ### What's this website about?
-Forms creates modals by JSON files, but don't worry, you can create JSON's without a JSON editor.
+Form's creates modals by JSON files, but don't worry, you can create JSONs without a JSON editor.

-This site is a modal builder built for Forms, it creates modal JSONs for Forms to use by just clicking a few text box's and boom!
+This site is a modal builder built for Forms, it creates modal JSONs for Forms to use by just clicking a few text boxes, and boom!
 You've got a modal 🎉

 ### How do I use this?